- 1How to spend one week in Oahu, Hawaii

 My perfect holiday will usually include a mix of tourist and cultural activities, as well as time to relax and unwind.
 But let’s face it, if you have a week to spend somewhere chances are you aren’t going to be building in too much time to sit around not doing much.
 So this isn’t the itinerary for 7 days in Oahu that’s going to be building in days laying on the beach not doing much of anything.
 If however, you are interested in a well-rounded Oahu itinerary that gives you a good taste of the Hawaiian experience on Oahu, including the main tourist items as well as some more unique experiences, then this is the Oahu 7 day itinerary you need.

 This is based on staying in Waikiki, the main tourist hub of Oahu.
+If you don’t want to stay put in Waikiki, check out what not to do in Hawaii.

 Day 1 – Scenic